Lightning-Universe/lightning-flash/docs/source/reference/image_embedder.rst

 Image embedding encodes an image into a vector of features which can be used for a downstream task.
 This could include: clustering, similarity search, or classification.

+The Flash :class:`~flash.image.embedding.model.ImageEmbedder` can be trained with Self Supervised Learning (SSL) to improve the quality of the embeddings it produces for your data.
 The :class:`~flash.image.embedding.model.ImageEmbedder` internally relies on `VISSL <https://vissl.ai/>`_.
+You can read more about our integration with VISSL here: :ref:`vissl`.

 ------